Our strategies and plans

 Making water count … now and in the future

 We all know that water is a precious resource – and one that is vital for life.
-It’s something everyone uses in their homes and in their businesses every day.
+It’s something we all use in our homes and business every day.

 Everything we do is about making sure that you continue to receive high-quality and reliable supplies of this vital resource now and over the long term.